Frost Death Knight PvP in Warlords of Draenor

 More Killing Machine Procs and better against multiple targets.

 At 85 you can grab the Cataclysmic Gladiator set, but you might find the 450 blues on the Auction House to be better.
-The Cata gear does come with gems slots, Resilience, and PvP Power though.
-See it here.
+The Cata gear does come with gems slots, so that’s worth a few points.

 If you’re freshly 90 then either buy the Crafted Malevolent set from the Auction House or from a friendly Blacksmith.
 This will be a bit expensive.
 See our gold guide if you can’t afford it.